rasp8erries/multiblox-cs/README.md

 This is why when you run MultiBlox.exe it will first issue the UAC prompt in order to elevate permissions.

 ## <a name="reqs"></a>Requirements
-- Windows 64-bit Only
+- Windows Only
-  - sorry, not sure if can offer support on other platforms
+  - sorry, not sure if can offer support on other operating systems
 - .Net Runtime v8
   - You will know this is your problem if no console window comes up after it asks for UAC.
   - Get it here: [.Net 8.0](https://aka.ms/dotnet-core-applaunch?framework=Microsoft.NETCore.App&framework_version=8.0.0&arch=x64&rid=win10-x64)